-- Select the desired noise reduction level, then press < (st)>. - The setting screen closes and the menu will reappear.

-[IM]: Multi Shot Noise Reduction]

-Noise reduction with higher image quality than when [High] is applied.
-For a single photo, four shots are taken in a burst and merged automatically into a single JPEG image.

-• The image will be recorded with noise reduction applied.
+- Select the desired noise reduction level, then press < (ET) >. - The setting screen closes and the menu will reappear. - [M: Multi Shot Noise Reduction] Noise reduction with higher image quality than when [High] is applied.
+For a single photo, four shots are taken in a burst and merged automatically into a single JPEG image. - 3 Take the picture. - The image will be recorded with noise reduction applied.